People v. Murray: October 4, 2011: Day 6

 Stacey Ruggles, Michelle Bella, and Sade Anding, each of whom was in contact with Murray on June 25, 2009, testified about their relationships with him.
-Anding, who is thought to be the person Murray was speaking to when he noticed Jackson was not breathing, said she heard coughing and mumbling after Murray stopped speaking on the call, which lasted "three or four minutes."
+Anding, who prosecutors believed to be the person Murray was speaking to when he noticed Jackson was not breathing, said she heard coughing and mumbling after Murray stopped speaking on the call, which lasted "three or four minutes."

 Murray's girlfriend, Nicole Alvarez, was living with Murray in Santa Monica.
 She is the mother of Murray's son born in March 2009.
 They met in Las Vegas in 2005, where she was working in a strip club.
 She testified about visits to Jackson's home and her plans to travel to London with Murray for the concerts.
 She also told how she was accepting FedEx packages at her home in Murray's name.
 Prosecution provided FedEx receipts to the court and Alvarez testified that they were accurate and that her signature was on some of them.
 Alvarez was the person Murray called while he was in the ambulance with Jackson's body.
 He showed up at her apartment later that evening.

-Tim Lopez, employed by Applied pharmacy services, liaised with Murray over purchases of propofol and Benoquin.
+Tim Lopez, employed by Applied pharmacy services, liaised with Murray over purchases of propofol and Benoquin (brand named preparation of topical monobenzone).
 He testified about orders Murray placed for propofol and for Benoquin cream, to use in the treatment of the disease vitiligo, from April to June 2009 (225 vials in total).
 Murray's propofol orders were being routed through his Las Vegas office and then shipped to Alvarez's apartment in Los Angeles.
 He was also ordering increasing quantities of propofol as time went on.